deneha/azure-guidance/best-practices-caching.md

 You can also monitor CPU, memory, and network usage for the cache.

-> __Note:__ Azure Redis Cache is intended to act purely as a cache rather than a database.
+> [AZURE.NOTE] Azure Redis Cache is intended to act purely as a cache rather than a database.
 As a result, it does not currently implement Redis persistence.

 For further information and examples showing how to create and configure an Azure Redis Cache, visit the page [Lap around Azure Redis Cache](http://azure.microsoft.com/blog/2014/06/04/lap-around-azure-redis-cache-preview/) on the Azure blog.